dbgate/dbgate/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about how to do something
+about: Ask a question about how to do something (in ENGLISH)
 title: 'QUESTION: Summary of your question'
 labels: ''
 assignees: ''

 ---

-**Please keep communication in English to reach more contributors.**
+Please keep communication in ENGLISH to reach more contributors.

 **Details:**
 Details about your question